 Prioritising PP pupils for enrichment opportunities such as clubs and visits enhanced the learning experience and engagement for this key group.
-52.2% of pupils participating in extra-curricular clubs were PP. 35% of pupils attending breakfast club were PP.
+Seen a decrease in PP participating in extra-curricular clubs AY2324 37.74% compared to 52.2% AY2223.
+Last year AY2223 35% of pupils attending breakfast club were PP this year AY2324 we saw an increase to on average 50% of students that attended Breakfast Club were PP.

 Conduct and attendance continue to be identifiable barriers to progress & attainment of our disadvantaged cohort.
 Internal data analysis shows students who are eligible for the PP grant are twice as likely to have recorded behavioural incidents than NPP.
-Additional pastoral resources have been provided to support improvements in conduct through our continued mentoring from our pastoral team as well as additional resources that have been provided for our alternative provision setting A2S, with a clear focus on providing quality pastoral and academic interventions.